adambard/learnxinyminutes-docs/tcsh.html.markdown

 ALT means alternative method.
 **calc** can be used with block-quotes and **awk** takes parameter the code.

+### WARNING: Pipe-lines at Windows
+Anonymous pipe mechanism has Windows too, but it is buggy and I sign it for all versions until Windows XP SP3 API32 - and for all of their examples in MSDN - which was the last one that I worked on.
+Microsoft still denied it but is well known bug since it is a common method for inter-process communication.
+For small I/O it will work well.

 ### Further Readings
 - [TCSH Home](http://www.tcsh.org/)